AceCentre/pasco/docs/getting-started/configuration-options.md

 #### Automatic-Scanning

 Automatic scanning, often called **"1 switch scanning"** allows a user with one switch to navigate pasco.
-The computer moves through each item so the user doesnt have to - and only selects the one they want when ready.
+The computer moves through each item so the user doesn't have to - and only selects the one they want when ready.

 Be aware - you need to select which switch key selects (moves forward) - which you can do in the option "Switch key to select items".
 There are then some options you can configure: